The WordPress vs. WP Engine dispute

 Ban on WP Engine

-So far, apart from public denouncements and cease-and-desist letters going back and forth, the only major thing that has happened was the banning of WP Engine from accessing WordPress.org resources.
-In simple terms, Users having WordPress sites on WP Engine could not update their themes or plugins via the Admin Panel (right now the ban has been lifted until Oct 1st to allow WP Engine to set up its own mirrors of all of WordPress.org’s resources).
+Apart from public denouncements and cease-and-desist letters going back and forth, one major thing that has happened was the banning of WP Engine from accessing WordPress.org resources.
+In simple terms, Users having WordPress sites on WP Engine could not update their themes or plugins via the Admin Panel (the ban has been lifted until Oct 1st to allow WP Engine to set up its own mirrors of all of WordPress.org’s resources).

 Xfive response and contingency plan